Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `lastExteriorCell`

+*Read-only*.
 Access to the last visited exterior cell.

 **Returns**: